Mission

 This Co-Clinical Imaging Research Program website is a portal for quantitative HP 13C MRI protocols, data analyses tools, and correlative biology data which will provide a better understanding on how quantitative HP 13C MRI can be used in co-clinical imaging trials to improve the assessment of therapeutic response and resistance.
 While this project focuses on advanced prostate cancer, these new quantitative metabolic imaging techniques could ultimately benefit the clinical management of other cancers and diseases.

-The April 2023 Hyperpolarized Carbon-13 MRI Technology Development Workshop includes lectures, hands-on training and discussions on dissolution DNP methodology, polarizer instrumentation, MR Sequence and Acquisitions, Pre-clinical HP Chemistry Preps, Human HP Investigational Dose Formulation & Production, Clinical Translation Methods, Clinical Trial Support, and Analysis & Display Software.
+The April 2025 Hyperpolarized Carbon-13 MRI Technology Development Workshop was held on April 3rd-4th 2025.
+The workshop included lectures, hands-on training and discussions on dissolution DNP methodology, polarizer instrumentation, MR Sequence and Acquisitions, Pre-clinical HP Chemistry Preps, Human HP Investigational Dose Formulation & Production, Clinical Translation Methods, Clinical Trial Research, and Analysis & Display Software.